opennetworkinglab/ngsdn-tutorial/EXERCISE-8.md

 `set_dl_sess_info`).

-**NOTE:** this version of spgw.p4 is from ONOS v2.2.2 (the same used in this tutorial).
+**NOTE:** this version of spgw.p4 is from ONOS v2.2.2 (the same used in this exercise).
 The P4 code might have changed recently, and you might see different tables if you open up the same file in a different branch.

 To insert the flow rule, we will not use an app (which we would have to